clockworklabs/rish-docs/docs/rish/3.0.0/installation.md

 }
 {% endhighlight %}

-A Rish app isn't an element, it's just a starting point and it loads the initial element for the whole app.
+A Rish app isn't an element, it's just the starting point and it's in charge of loading the initial element for the whole app.
 A very common setup is to have a Root element with state (and maybe properties).

 {% highlight csharp %}
 public partial class App : IApp
 {
     Element IApp.GetRoot(bool recovered) => Root.Create(text: "Hello, world!");

-    private partial class Root : RishElement<RootProps, RootState>, IMountingListener {
+    private partial class Root : RishElement<NoProps, RootState>, IMountingListener {
-        public Root
-        {
+        void IMountingListener.ComponentDidMount() {
             if(StaticData.IsLoaded)
             {
                 OnLoadingProgress(1);